 Digital assets can be significantly valuable, and their accessibility is often needed after your passing.
-An experienced probate attorney will help you decide how to distribute these digital assets, ironing out the various steps in the process.
+An experienced probate attorney will help you decide how to distribute these digital assets.

 Items such as online accounts, domain names, blogs, cloud storage, and intellectual property are all considered digital assets.
 Any asset in digital format that comes with the right to use is considered a digital asset.
 But are they subject to probate after death?

 There are two aspects of life that are guaranteed – that we live, and that we die.
 The processes and details of these two certainties are less simple and can even be complicated at times.

 The court-supervised probate process involves the administration of a deceased person’s estate and distributing these assets to beneficiaries.
 All wills are required to go through this legal process, with the inclusion of a probate attorney being present.